Solutions

 Acute Graft Versus Host Disease (Acute GVHD)

-Acute Graft Versus Host Disease (Acute GVHD) is a significant complication following allogeneic stem cell transplantation, where donor immune cells attack the recipient's body.
-Experimental prevention and therapy based on the pathophysiology of Acute GVHD hold promise for significantly reducing the incidence of this condition.
-Our Company stands at the vanguard of offering all-encompassing services for developing drugs and therapeutics targeting Acute GVHD.
+Acute Graft Versus Host Disease (Acute GVHD) is one of the severe complications that arise from allogeneic stem cell transplantation, in which the immune cells of the donor attack the recipient's body.
+There is some evidence that pathophysiological-based prevention and treatment measures of Acute GVHD have the potential of reducing the incidence of these pathologies substantially.
+Our Company is leading the efforts of the branch, offering comprehensive development services for drugs and therapeutics for treatment of Acute GVHD.

 Introduction of Acute GVHD